krisciu/krisciu.github.io/content/notes.md

 Oh well, I think it's just being stuck in bed that's making me feel awful, hopefully I will feel better tomorrow!
 Let's go!

+## Tues Oct 10

+It's been a week, I've coded most of a basic neural net from scratch and have gotten a lot done on [MY SIDE PROJECT].
+I also published another article, so I suppose I have gotten things done in many ways.

+I need to work on my focus and get things done, I feel like I'm still flailing around for stability in many ways.
+And not getting things nearly as done as I want....

+Hopefully I am not just wasting my time, although only time will tell...

+maybe a cool goal would be to get an article/vid done about my neural-net from scratch implementation....

+don't have too much to talk about for now, mostly making this post to keep up the habit of pushing to git.